-Comprehensive Treatment Planning:
+Comprehensive Individualized Treatment -Planning:

-MSHN expects the provider to begin working on a comprehensive treatment plan with EVERY consumer immediately upon admission and be able to show documentation of assisting the consumer with developing a comprehensive recovery plan, which includes but should not be limited to: building a recovery support network, developing a relapse prevention plan, achieving a stable living environment, securing stable employment (when appropriate), and improving overall wellness and quality of life.
+MSHN expects the provider to begin working on a comprehensive, individualized treatment plan with EVERY client immediately upon admission and be able to show documentation of assisting the client with developing a comprehensive recovery plan, which includes but should not be limited to: building a recovery support network, developing a relapse prevention plan, achieving a stable living environment, securing stable employment (when appropriate), and improving overall wellness and quality of life.

-Progress will be measured by the documentation of active participation in treatment as evidenced by: quantifiable evidence of progress toward goals and objectives on a collaborative recovery plan designed to address treatment, promote recovery and self-sufficiency; reduction in problem severity, and negative toxicology screens or evidence of engagement in strategies to address recovery.
+Progress will be measured by the documentation of active participation in treatment as evidenced by: quantifiable evidence of progress toward goals and objectives on a collaborative recoverytreatment plan designed to address treatment services, promote recovery and self-sufficiency; promote a reduction in problem severity, and negative toxicology screens or and evidence of engagement in strategies to address recovery.